slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 npm install vite@latest -D
 ```

-Then insert/replace the `scripts` found in the newly created `package.json` file located in your project root directory to include the commands for running Vite.
-You can also clean up the description field and remove other unused fields.
+Then open the `package.json` file, found in the root of the project, that was created by the `npm init` command.
+Within the `package.json` file, locate the `scripts` section.
+Replace what is found there with commands for running Vite.

 ```json
   "scripts": {